Blendify/blender-manual/trunk/blender_docs/manual/modeling/modifiers/deform/surface_deform.rst

    This essentially controls how smooth the deformations are.
    Note that while lower values result in smoother deformations, they may also introduce slight artifacts.
-   (This setting is unavailable after binding)
+   (This setting is unavailable after binding).
 Bind
    Bind the current state of the modified mesh to the current state of the target mesh, such that any later change in the target mesh will deform the modified mesh as well.
 Note that until the bind has been executed, this modifier will have no effect whatsoever.
-   (This does not affect the target object)
+   (This does not affect the target object).
 Unbind
    Once the mesh is bound, the *Bind* button changes to *Unbind*.
    Executing this frees the modified mesh from the target, and resets it its original shape.
-   (This does not affect the target object)
+   (This does not affect the target object).

 .. note::